Jo-Anne Moore MSc, MBACP

 A little about me...

-I am passionate about counselling and seeing how the process can change client's lives - and for me, the most satisfying part of my work comes from saying goodbye to a client where I have seen transformative change - this is both moving and humbling as the path for clients can be a difficult one.
+I am passionate about counselling and seeing how the process can change people's lives - and for me, the most satisfying part of my work comes from saying goodbye to a client where I have seen transformative change - this is both moving and humbling as the path for clients can be a difficult one.
 It is my privilege to work alongside and fully support a client during this process.

 Training, qualifications & experience